 The Lighthouse (2019) - Review

 Robert Eggers does not have many films under his directing belt.
 However, one of those films was The Witch from 2015, a film that legitimately surprised and captivated me.
 It was a rather uniquely intense experience that was well-acted and well-directed.
-The actors were able to fill the somewhat difficult roles of Pilgrim farmers, speaking old English in a way that was both convincing and comprehensible, while trying to make the whole experience intense and terrifying as they try survive the curse of a witch in the woods.
+The actors were able to fill the somewhat difficult roles of Pilgrim farmers, speaking old English in a way that was both convincing and comprehensible while trying to make the whole experience intense and terrifying as they tried to survive the curse of a witch in the woods.
 While I’m more than happy to give the actors credit for their abilities in The Witch, I knew that the direction had a central role in how effective The Witch was at creating tension, intensity, and emotion.
 Eggers was on my radar immediately for someone to direct more horror films down the road.
 Enter, The Lighthouse from 2019.

 lighthouse_01.jpg